skinny85/eol-blog/content/articles/2025/migrate-maven-central-publishing-to-central-portal-for-a-gradle-project.md

 (and revoked) independently from your website credentials.

-Central Portal also uses tokens for authentication, but they are separate from the onesin OSSRH, you'll need to generate a new one by navigating to [central.sonatype.com/account](https://central.sonatype.com/account), and clicking on `Generate User Token`.
+Central Portal also uses tokens for authentication, but they are separate from the ones in OSSRH, so you'll need to generate a new one by navigating to [central.sonatype.com/account](https://central.sonatype.com/account), and clicking on `Generate User Token`.
 This will result in a username-password pair that looks something like